 - Coronary artery disease (from diabetes and high cholesterol)

-- Fatigue and shortness of breath (if poor heart function isn't treated)
+- Fatigue and shortness of breath (if poor heart function is not treated)

 When to Contact a Medical Professional

-Call your health care provider if you or your child have symptoms of diabetes such as increased thirst and urination.
-Seek medical attention promptly if you think that your child cannot see or hear normally.
+Call your health care provider if you or your child has symptoms of diabetes.
+Common symptoms of diabetes are increased thirst and urination.
+Seek medical attention right away if you think that your child cannot see or hear normally.

 Farooqi IS, O'Rahilly S. Genetic syndromes associated with obesity.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 28.